ItsNotGoodName/reciva-web-remote/README.md

 ### Host Playlists

 Playlists can be hosted on the program's web server, ex. `http://example.com/01.m3u`, `http://example.com/02.m3u`.
-This is only useful if you were able to point your presets to a domain that you own or an IP before Reciva shutdown it's services.
+This is only useful if you were able to point your presets to a domain that you own or an IP before Reciva shutdown its services.

 Open `reciva-web-remote.json` and add the following content before running the program.